turanct/bogl-me/README.md

 * `index.html` This file contains a static index page for your site.
 It should be present, even if you don't use a static index page, as it is used as a fallback.
 * `post.html` This file contains the template for blog posts.
 It will also be used as a fallback for pages.
 * `category.html` This file contains the template for category overviews.
 It will also be used as a fallback for tags.
 * `archive.html` This file contains the template for type overviews.
+It will also be used as a fallback for all `archive-{type}.html` files.
 * `404.html` The 404 page for your blog.
 * `assets` directory.
 This directory should be present, you can put `.css` and `.js` files here, they will be copied over to the html directory when we render our blog.